-The HF function strikes the arc by a spark produced when the tungsten electrode is brought to within a certain distance from the workpiece.
+The HF function strikes the arc, by a spark produced when the tungsten electrode is brought to within a given distance from the workpiece.

-- Activation of HF performed in the process menu.
+- Activating HF from the process menu.

 LiftArc

 The LiftArc function strikes the arc when the electrode is brought into contact with the workpiece and then lifted away from it.